 That said, the report is hugely over-optimistic on another front.
 Six billion-plus in tax revenue sounds great, but don’t count on seeing 42 states with legal online casinos any time soon.

 New Jersey and Delaware have had online casinos for nearly a decade.
 When the repeal of the Professional and Amateur Sports Protection Act (PASPA) made sports betting possible, Pennsylvania, Michigan and West Virginia all legalized both sports betting and online gambling in fairly rapid succession.

 That led to hopes of a wave of legalization spreading across the nation.
 While that happened for sports betting, online casinos require more political capital.
 Connecticut was the sole success story of 2021.
 No new states have passed such bills this year.

 Illinois was considered a favorite to be next but has faced stiffer headwinds than many expected.
 It legalized online sports betting in 2019 and launched it in 2020.
 That same year, lawmakers introduced the Internet Gaming Act, which stalled quite quickly.
-The effort will continue in 2023, but Illinois’s story illustrates the snail’s pace of progress we’ve come to expect for online casinos.
+The push for legal Illinois online gambling will continue in 2023, but Illinois’s story illustrates the snail’s pace of progress we’ve come to expect for online casinos.

 Realistically, only a handful of new states are likely to join the current six over the next five years.
 The US would require a massive culture shift in the coming decade to get anywhere close to the 42 states Vixio postulates.